marcosh/php-validation-dsl/README.md

 - the data we receive are an array
 - we have a `name` field and it should be a non-empty string
-- we have an `age` field and it should be a non-negative integer
+- we have an `age` field and it should be a positive integer

 The validator which does this check should look like: